2023 Most Popular Allied Health Services Associate Degree Schools in Indiana

 After completing their Associate Degree, medical assisting graduates from Vincennes University carry an average student debt load of $20,396.

-Full Allied Health & Medical Assisting Services at Vincennes University Report
+Read full report on Allied Health & Medical Assisting Services at Vincennes University

-International Business College - Indianapolis ranked #6 on this year’s Most Popular Allied Health Services Associate Degree Schools in Indiana list.
+International Business College - Indianapolis did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #6 on the list.
 Located in the city of Indianapolis, International Business College - Indianapolis is a private for-profit college with a fairly small student population.

 While working on their Associate Degree, medical assisting majors at International Business College - Indianapolis accumulate an average of around $15,664 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $189.